Climate Change Indicators: Great Lakes Water Levels and Temperatures

 Another possible effect of warmer water, reduced ice cover, and increased evaporation is a corresponding increase in precipitation over nearby land, especially “lake effect” snow (see the Snowfall indicator).4 Rising water temperatures are also expected to expand the ranges of and give new advantages to some invasive species such as the zebra mussel, and to encourage the growth of certain waterborne bacteria that can make people ill.5,6

 About the Indicator

 This indicator analyzes water levels and surface water temperatures in the Great Lakes.
 Water levels are recorded by gauges along the shore of each lake, some of which have been operated since the 1800s.
 Pre-1918 data came from one water level gauge per lake.
 Data since 1918 have come from a designated set of gauges in each lake.
-Figure 1 shows annual water level anomalies, or differences, in feet compared with the average water levels in each lake from 1860 to 2015.
+Figure 1 shows annual water level anomalies in each lake from 1860 to 2020; anomalies are differences, in feet, compared with a baseline (in this case, the 1981–2010 average).
 Lakes Michigan and Huron are combined because they are connected at the same water level.